kjnapes/spacerocks/docs/python-docs/spice.md

    - Duplicate kernel loading is prevented automatically

 2. **Time Handling**
-   - Times are passed to SPICE as UTC JD values
+   - Times are passed to SPICE as `Time` objects
    - SPICE conversion to ET (Ephemeris Time) is handled in the `from_spice()` function

 3. **Unit Conversions `from_spice()` SpaceRock Method**